mctools/simplebuild/doc/source/intro.rst

 which gives a natural way for multiple developers to collaborate on software together while avoiding duplication of work and (hopefully) ensuring more tested and bug-free code overall.
-For instance, if files in PkgB needs something (like a header file, a library, or a python module) from PkgA, PkgB is said to *depend* on PkgA.
+For instance, if files in PkgB needs something (like a header file, a library, or a Python module) from PkgA, PkgB is said to *depend* on PkgA.
 Such concept of interdependent packages are of course common in software development, but packages in simplebuild are meant to be easy to create even for scientific users with little SW-engineering experience.

-At a technical level, the simplebuild system provides the user with a single command, ``sb`` which can be invoked in order to assemble a user's code files into final products: commands that the user can then invoke, python modules, data files, etc. A *package* is simply a directory in which code source and data files are placed in various subdirectories, depending on their type and intended usage.
+At a technical level, the simplebuild system provides the user with a single command, ``sb`` which can be invoked in order to assemble a user's code files into final products: commands that the user can then invoke, Python modules, data files, etc. A *package* is simply a directory in which code source and data files are placed in various subdirectories, depending on their type and intended usage.
 The details of how files are organised in packages are provided in the